zpuskas/sinustrom-gentoo-overlay/README.md

 mainly because one of the following reasons:

 * Not in official Gentoo portage tree
-* Not in the overlays offered by layman
+* Not in the overlays offered by layman or without a maintainer
-* Broken in the above repos
+* Broken in the above repos (and can't wait for it to be fixed)
-* Experimental package
+* Experimental package or for testing purposes

 ## Adding this overlay to your system